-Coherence: The Bradford Hill criterion of coherence is very similar to biological plausibility.
+The Bradford Hill criterion of coherence is very similar to biological plausibility.
 That is, that "the cause-and-effect interpretation of the data should not seriously conflict with the generally known facts of the natural history and biology of the disease" [Bradford Hill 1965].
-The water contaminants at Camp Lejeune are known or probable carcinogens.
-There are mechanistic, animal, and human studies evaluating the effect of the chemicals on gene expression and chromosomal abnormalities, and the occurrence of bladder cancer.
+There are mechanistic, animal, and human studies evaluating the effect of TCE and the development of PD.
 It is my opinion that the criterion of coherence has also been met.